Peter Brackley: Sports commentator with several voices

 Peter was great at voices, taking off many of his fellow commentators and footballers.
 His skills in this department were used to great effect on the high profile ‘Saint and Greavsie’ football show.
 In Christmas 1990 Jimmy Greaves went down with flu.
 The production team decided to get in Jimmy’s ‘Spitting Image’ puppet, to replace him, with Peter providing the voice.
 What followed was classic TV.

-In the nineties, Peter joined football legends George Best and Rodney Marsh, along with mimic Mike Osman, for a theatre tour around Britain, which included the London Palladium.
-He also undertook more voice-over work building up a cult following on the Pro Evolution Football computer game, also commentary for Brighton & Hove Albion FC (the club he supported), along with writing a weekly column in the city’s Argus newspaper.
+In 1993, Peter joined football legends George Best and Rodney Marsh, along with mimic Mike Osman, for a theatre tour around Britain, which included the London Palladium.
+Best described it as his ‘most successful tour of the lot’ and was disappointed when Peter ‘developed stage fright’ and later pulled out.
+Brackley also undertook more voice-over work building up a cult following on the Pro Evolution Football computer game, also commentary for Brighton & Hove Albion FC (the club he supported), along with writing a weekly column in the city’s Argus newspaper.

 After semi retiring from both TV & Speaking work, Peter returned to the after dinner circuit but with new ideas for football stage shows which he worked on alongside his friends Garry Richardson and Ian Darke.
 Brackley a massive Brighton fan wrote the show The Goldstone Days’ – 20 years on’ a celebration marking the 20th anniversary since the Seagulls left the Goldstone Ground.